digitalnames/reseller/README.md

 5. Navigate to your domain name in the browser of your choice.
 You should see the default admin setup form.

-6. Fill in the fields with then information you used to create the database in Step 4. **(PLEASE NOTE: in the first field that contains "ex: localhost" you should enter the word "localhost", unless you have a special condition within your server configuration that would cause a conflict with using "localhost" as a defualt.)**
+6. Fill in the fields with the information you used to create the database in Step 4. **(PLEASE NOTE: in the first field that contains "ex: localhost" you should enter the word "localhost", unless you have a special condition within your server configuration that would cause a conflict with using "localhost" as a defualt.)**

 7. Click "Submit" and your website will now be live.